 Dr. Murphy also has a special interest in neurodevelopmental disabilities and special needs parenting.
 She has two children, an adult son with an intellectual disability and autism and a elementary-aged daughter born with a Pierre Robin Sequence and complete cleft palate who is now recovered after surgeries and therapies.

-Dr. Murphy works with clients on Tuesdays and Thursdays both in office an on Zoom telehealth.
+Dr. Murphy sees clients on Tuesdays and Thursdays.
 Children and teens may have to miss some school for therapy appointments, although these will be excused absences.
 We can work to make sure your child isn't always missing the same class.

-Dr. Murphy has received an Authorization to Practice Interjurisdictional Telepsychology (APIT) that allows her to work with clients in 29 states via telehealth, with additional states with pending legislation.
+Dr. Murphy has received an Authorization to Practice Interjurisdictional Telepsychology (APIT) that allows her to work with clients across state lines via telehealth.
 Please see Dr. Murphy's telehealth consent form for additional telehealth information.

 For more information about working with Dr. Murphy, call the front office at 404-256-9325.